selfdriven-foundation/selfdriven-ai/research/use-case-tests/o4-deep-research/cardano/cardano-gov-action-decrease-treasury-tax.md

 ChatGPT-4o / Deep Research

+# Also:

+For ISO31000 risk analysis see cardano-gov-action-decrease-treasury-tax-cc-member-risks.md

 # Prompt:

 Using the constitution (attached) analysis the proposed Goverance Action that follows - with fully analysis including: Effect of the Change